jd-boyd/simplebatch/README.md

 /jobs/running
 /jobs/completed

-pbatch_worker
+batch_worker
 ---

-Polls pbatch for a job.
+Polls batchd for a job.
 If it is going to run it, it sends a starting call.

-pbatch_manager
+batch_manager
 ---

 Manages a pool of workers.
-This will be rolled into pbatchd eventually, but for now it is seperate to get the kinks worked out.
+This will be rolled into batchd eventually, but for now it is seperate to get the kinks worked out.

 Tools
 ===

-psubmit
+bsubmit

-pkill
+bkill

 later:
-pstatus
+bstatus

-prun
+brun